ZenonSeth/respec/doc/api.md

 -- Margins: All margins are optional.
 Default value is 0 for all of them.
 -- Any combination of the below are acceptable.
--- Negative margins may not work as expected
+-- Negative margins are allowed, though behavior may not be as expected.
 -- If multiple are present, then more specific margins override the more general ones

   margins = 4, -- sets all margins to 4